macelik/MoSwADocs/docs/source/results.rst

 Raw Results.JSON
 ----------------

 All the detailed results are stored in a json file.
 This file can be downloaded from the webservice and produced by the stand alone version in the output directory as "Results.json".
-The structure is explained below, you can download sample .json file from here.
+The structure is explained below, you can download sample .json file from `here <https://github.com/macelik/MoSwADocs/blob/main/docs/source/samplefile/Results.json>`_..

 .. tabs::